jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week4/4-7_Running_jobs_on_Alpine.md

 Explanation: What do the SBATCH Directives do?

 ```
+#SBATCH --qos=testing <-- used for all testing partitions
 #SBATCH --nodes=1   <-- Requests 1 node
 #SBATCH --ntasks=1  <-- Requests 1 core (can be up to 64 per single node)
 #SBATCH --time=0:1:30   <-- Requests 1 minute & 30 seconds of time.
 Job will stop then